 If you also do it in your blog when you need to go for other topics, your readers will love to share their opinions, suggestions, and warnings to you.
 It will give you an idea of what to do next.

-A simple answer for your doubt of switch over to new topic: Always ask your readers what they want and make sure that you keep them happy through what you are going to do.
+A simple answer for your doubt of switch over to a new topic: Always ask your readers what they want and make sure that you keep them happy through what you are going to do.

 9. Try to convey the information with one standard example.
-Don’t write example as another one post.
+Don’t write an example as another one post.

 You always have to explain your content to the level of the basic readers understanding.
-For that you will need to use stories and examples.
+For that, you will need to use stories and examples.
 When you try to use these things, remember this – your story or example should explain the point straight and in short.

 You should always explain with one or two examples.
 Don’t go for multiple stories or examples in your post.
 If you use more stories your readers will go through your post fast, and they won’t read every line.
 Your efforts will go in vain.